Materials-Consortia/OPTIMADE/optimade.rst

 - :field:`x-optimade-requirements`: Dictionary.
   A dictionary describing the level of OPTIMADE API functionality required by all implementations of this property.
   Omitting this field means the corresponding functionality is OPTIONAL.
-  The dictionary has the same format as :field:`x-optimade-implementation`, *except that* the :field:`response-default` SHOULD NOT appear, and the following additional OPTIONAL fields are allowed:
+  The dictionary has the same format as :field:`x-optimade-implementation`, *except that* the :field:`response-default` field SHOULD NOT appear, and the following additional OPTIONAL fields are allowed:

   - :field:`support`: String.
     Describes the minimal required level of support for the Property by an implementation.
     This field only has meaning for the defined property when appearing in the :field:`x-optimade-requirements` at the outermost level of the definition.
-    Nevertheless, it MAY appear at other places, e.g., if a nested property definition has been inserted that references its own :field:`$id`.
+    Nevertheless, it MAY appear in other places, e.g., if a nested property definition has been inserted that references its own :field:`$id`.
     The string MUST be one of the following:

     - :val:`must`: the defined property MUST be recognized by the implementation (e.g., in filter strings) and MUST NOT be :val:`null`.